Ryan Brasier

-Ryan David Brasier (born August 26, 1987) is an American professional baseball pitcher for the Boston Red Sox of Major League Baseball (MLB).
+Ryan David Brasier (born August 26, 1987) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Angels, Boston Red Sox, Los Angeles Dodgers, Chicago Cubs and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.
 Listed at 6 ft 0 in and 225 lb, he both throws and bats right-handed.
-Brasier previously played for the Los Angeles Angels of MLB, and for the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).
+Brasier won the World Series with the Red Sox in 2018 and with the Dodgers in 2024.

 Career

+Amateur career

-Brasier attended Rider High School in Wichita Falls, Texas, and Weatherford College in Weatherford, Texas.
+Brasier attended S. H. Rider High School in Wichita Falls, Texas.
+He played for the school's baseball team as a catcher as they had other talented pitchers, including Chase Anderson.
+He enrolled at Weatherford College in Weatherford, Texas, to play college baseball in 2006-07.

 Los Angeles Angels

-The Angels selected him in the sixth round of the 2007 Major League Baseball draft.
+The Los Angeles Angels of Anaheim selected Brasier in the sixth round of the 2007 Major League Baseball draft.
 From 2007 through 2013, Brasier pitched for various Angels farm teams, starting with the Rookie League Orem Owlz and reaching the Triple-A Salt Lake Bees.
 He made a career-high 55 appearances (all in relief) with the Bees in 2012, recording 13 saves along with a 7–3 record, 54 strikeouts, and 24 walks in 59 2/3 innings pitched.

 The Angels promoted Brasier to the major leagues for the first time on May 1, 2013.
 He made his MLB debut the next day, pitching an inning of relief against the Baltimore Orioles, allowing two runs on two hits.
+His first MLB strikeout was of Ryan Flaherty.
 After making one additional appearance in May, he returned to the minors and was recalled in September when the major league rosters expanded; he made five appearances during the month.
 Overall, with the 2013 Angels, Brasier made seven appearances, striking out seven and walking four in nine innings pitched with a 2.00 ERA.
-Brasier was outrighted off of the Angels 40-man roster on October 28, 2014.
+Brasier missed the entire 2014 season after undergoing Tommy John surgery and was outrighted off of the Angels 40-man roster on October 28, 2014.

 Oakland Athletics

-On July 7, 2015, Brasier signed a minor league deal with the Oakland Athletics.
-He spent 2015 and 2016 in Oakland's farm system, including 46 relief appearances with the Triple-A Nashville Sounds in 2016, recording a 3.56 ERA in 60 2/3 innings.
+On July 7, 2015, Brasier signed a minor league deal with the Oakland Athletics and spent the 2015 season rehabbing from the surgery, only appearing in six rehab games in the minors.
+In 2016, he made 46 relief appearances with the Triple-A Nashville Sounds, recording a 3.56 ERA in 60 2/3 innings.

 Hiroshima Toyo Carp

-The Athletics sold his contract to the Hiroshima Toyo Carp of Nippon Professional Baseball on December 14, 2016.
-With the Carp in 2017, Brasier made 26 relief appearances; in 30 innings of work he struck out 19, walked eight, and had a 3.00 ERA.
+Brasier was invited to major league spring training by the Athletics in 2017 but took the opportunity to make more money overseas and agreed to have his contract sold to the Hiroshima Toyo Carp of Nippon Professional Baseball on December 14, 2016.
+With the Carp, he made 26 relief appearances; in 30 innings of work he struck out 19, walked eight, and had a 3.00 ERA.
+He would later credit his time in Japan with helping him improve his pitching mechanics.